 A photo session for dogs is stressful.
-The lens, like a gazing eye, can cause aggression, fear or excessive shyness in animals.
-The situation can be aggravated by a bright flash and the sound of the shutter, and if we add to this uncomfortable shooting conditions for the dog (heat or, for example, slippery surfaces of a photo studio), then it becomes clear why the dog does not want to pose for us.
+Like a gazing eye, the lens can cause aggression, fear, or excessive shyness in animals.
+The situation can be aggravated by a bright flash and the sound of the shutter.
+If we add to this uncomfortable shooting conditions for the dog (heat or, for example, slippery surfaces of a photo studio), then it becomes clear why the dog does not want to pose for us.

-It is better to place the animal on a flat surface (so that the hump does not appear due to the difference in heights), tall grass can partly spoil the frame, hiding the paws of a short dog... although it all depends on the author’s idea and the size of the dog.
+It is better to place the animal on a flat surface (so that the hump does not appear due to the difference in heights); tall grass can partly spoil the frame, hiding the paws of a short dog.
+However, it all depends on the author’s idea and the size of the dog.

 A few words about the compositional component, more precisely about the angle (point of view).

-It is extremely undesirable to shoot the dog from a standing position, since a person’s height is much higher than the height of a dog, the frame can turn out to be inexpressive and awkward – you get a short-legged creature with a large head, a small body and tiny legs, you must agree, it looks very unattractive.
+It is highly undesirable to shoot the dog from a standing position since a person’s height is much higher than the height of a dog.
+The frame can turn out to be inexpressive and awkward – you get a short-legged creature with a large head, a small body, and tiny legs, you must agree, it looks very unattractive.

-It is better to shoot the dog from its level – for this you need to sit down or lie down.
-If the dog is very small, then it can be placed on a table/chair, while you need to make sure that it does not jump from a height and is not injured.
+It is better to shoot the dog from its level – for this; you need to sit down or lie down.
+If the dog is tiny, it can be placed on a table/chair, while you need to make sure that it does not jump from a height and is not injured.

-A few words about the distance from which dogs are photographed.
+Do you know the best distance from which dogs are photographed?
 It is about 2-4 meters.

-Photographing dogs is difficult and interesting, since the photographer must know and apply the rules of portrait, reportage, sports and staged photography, in addition, it is simply more difficult to work with animals, since they do not know how to talk and do not always understand what they want from them.
-These difficulties can be overcome.
+Photographing dogs is complicated and exciting since the photographer must know and apply portrait, reportage, sports, and staged photography rules.
+In addition, it is simply more challenging to work with animals since they do not know how to talk and do not always understand what you want from them.

-To attract the attention of the animal, you can use various toys, squeaks, treats, sounds, you can whistle, snapping your fingers...
+You can overcome these difficulties easily.
+To attract the animal’s attention, you can use various toys, squeaks, treats, sounds; you can whistle, snapping your fingers.
 Attracting attention can be entrusted to the owner of the dog.